 • Mr. Misty: It's high time that I invest in a spray bottle and fill it with cool water for instant refreshment.
 Adding a couple drops of tea tree oil supposedly works wonders.
 Maybe I'll multi-task and mist myself while my feet are plunged into a bucket of cold water and I suck on Otter Pops with cucumber slices placed over my eyes ( yet another good reason to have my blinds drawn).

 These are just a few easy, little or no-cost ways I plan on keeping my cool and not going broke this summer.
 Any tips you'd like to share?
-Also, be sure to check out Lighter Footstep's list of 20 ways for renters to stay cool and save money this summer and MNN advice columnist Chanie's words of wisdom on summertime energy savings.
+Also, be sure to check out this list of 20 ways for renters to stay cool and save money this summer and MNN advice columnist Chanie's words of wisdom on summertime energy savings.